What is driver tracking software?

 Driver tracking apps then are more than just seeing where a driver is at any one time, it is more like an holistic view of operations that allows better decisions to be made while the delivery is happening.
 Driver tracking via GPS is real-time data that allows delivery teams to become data-driven and more intelligent.

 Driver tracking is not without its controversy of course as many professional drivers have mixed feelings about their movements being tracked by dispatch managers.
 Tracking real-time activity shows fleet tracking managers where inefficiencies are occurring and what they can do to eliminate them.
 It also creates intelligence within the organization that certain routes are the best and can subsequently be ‘fixed’ and passed to other drivers.
 This reduces a company’s dependence on local driver knowledge and undermines the position drivers might have with companies as being the brains behind the delivery operation.
 In gig-economies or contractor-driver situations this represents a real shift in the balance of power.
 However, technology is a force of change in every industry and the overall efficiencies granted by driver tracking are make-or-break for most 3PL or delivery operations.
 Without intelligent data on driver movements, companies cannot estimate time of delivery correctly, they cannot reduce cost-per-delivery and then ultimately, cannot compete in the marketplace.
 For that reason driver tracking is an essential technology for logistics managers and dispatchers to implement this year.

-Before we look at some of the best driver tracking apps on the market, let's take a quick look at the benefits of driver tracking apps.
+Before we look at some of the best driver tracking apps on the market, let's take a quick look at the benefits of fleet tracking software:

 - Optimizes routes

 - Delights customers by providing accurate ETAs